Institute of Certified Public Accountants in Ireland

 CPA Ireland, formerly the Institute of Certified Public Accountants in Ireland, is one of the main Irish accountancy bodies, with 5,000 members and students.

-The CPA designation is the most commonly used designation worldwide for professional accountants.
-One million qualified accountants worldwide are Certified Public Accountants.
+The Certified Public Accountants (CPA) designation is the most commonly used designation for professional accountants.
+One million qualified accountants worldwide are CPAs.
 CPA Ireland was founded in 1926 and its members work in accountancy firms, the public sector, the financial services, and other private sector businesses.

 CPA Ireland is a member of the Consultative Committee of Accountancy Bodies – Ireland (CCAB–I), a founding member of the International Federation of Accountants (IFAC), and a member of the Fédération des Experts Comptables Européens (FEE), the representative organisation for the profession in Europe.
 The CPA Ireland headquarters are based in Dublin.

 History of CPA Ireland

 CPA Ireland was founded as the Irish Association of Accountants on 11 March 1926 and then went on to join with the Irish Society of Public Accountants, originally incorporated 29 January 1943.
 This amalgamation, in 1964, blended the two bodies to become the CPA Ireland there is today.

 The first CPA exams for election to membership were held in November 1926 and CPA Ireland today represents 5000 members and students.

 In 1961 the Society of Public Accountants gained legal recognition and changed its name to The Irish Society of Certified Public Accountants Ltd; this was changed again in 1971 to The Institute of Certified Public Accountants in Ireland.